akuaflowra/EasyTransfer/README.md

   * http://suppy.bob.buttobi.net/tool/tb.html
   * https://u6.getuploader.com/yumenikkig/download/121

-It is open source under the Apache License 2.0 license so anyone can update it because I'm a beginner programmer in phython
+This script is open source under the Apache License 2.0 license so anyone can update it because I'm a beginner programmer in phython

 ### Suggestions for updates:
 * Make it so it automatically converts into a rpg maker command without needing tkoolbridge.